-The footbag I always recommend for beginners is the Sandmaster 14 panel this bag is both kickable and stallable from the moment you take it out of the package.
+If I had to recommend one bag that is extremely good for beginners, it’s the Sandmaster 14 panel.
+This bag is both kickable and stallable from the moment you take it out of the package.

 My personal experience

 I based my suggestions on my personal experience and chose bags that are versatile enough that you are able to engage in both solo and group play without having to sacrifice one for the other.
 Keep in mind that the bags are better after a few sessions of play and a few washes.

 - Read what you should consider before buying a new footbag and understand how weight, number of panels and diameter will affect your overall footbaging experience.

 I focused my recommendations on weight, filling type, and the number of panels combination that I find good to begin footbaging with.

 1. Sandmaster 14 panel -Best footbags for beginners